Decidability via the tilting correspondence: Preliminaries

 \item A surjective map $f_{\Gamma}:\partial_{\Gamma}(N^n)\twoheadrightarrow M$. \end{enumerate} such that for all unnested atomic $L$-formulas $\phi(x_1,...,x_m)$ and all $\overline{a}_i\in \partial_{\Gamma}(N^n)$, we have

-\end{definition} An \textit{interpretation} of an $L$-structure $M$ in the $L'$-structure $N$ is an $n$-dimensional interpretation, for some $n\in \N$.
+\end{definition} An \textit{interpretation} of an $L$-structure $M$ in the $L'$-structure $N$ is an $n$-dimensional interpretation $\Gamma$, for some $n\in \N$.
 In that case, we also say that $M$ is \textit{interpretable} in $N$.
+The formulas $\partial_{\Gamma}$ and $\phi_{\Gamma}$ (for all unnested atomic $\phi$) are the \textit{defining formulas} of $\Gamma$.

 Interpretability is a \textit{transitive} relation on the class of structures, i.e. if the $L$-structure $M$ is interpretable in the $L'$-structure $N$ and $N$ is interpretable in the $L''$-structure $P$, then there exists a \textit{composite} interpretation of $M$ in $P$ (Exercise 2, pg.
 218 \cite{Hod}).

-The formulas $\partial_{\Gamma}$ and $\phi_{\Gamma}$ (for all unnested atomic $\phi$) are the \textit{defining formulas} of $\Gamma$.
-Their complexity defines a measure of complexity of the interpretation $\Gamma$: \begin{definition} [\S 5.4$(a)$ \cite{Hod}] An interpretation $\Gamma$ of an $L$-structure $M$ in an $L'$-structure $N$ is quantifier-free if the defining formulas of $\Gamma$ are quantifier-free.
-Other syntactic variants are defined analogously (e.g. existential interpretation or positive existential interpretation). \end{definition}

-\bl If the $L$-structure $M$ is $\exists^+$-interpretable in the $L'$-structure $N$ and $N$ is $\exists^+$-interpretable in the $L''$-structure $P$, then the composite interpretation of $M$ in $P$ is also an $\exists^+$-interpretation. \el \begin{proof} Clear. \end{proof}

 If $N$ is an $L'$-structure and $\overline{a}=(a_1,...,a_m)\in N^m$, we write $(N,\overline{a})$ for the expansion of $N$ in the language $L(\overline{c})$, which is $L$ together with an $m$-tuple of constant symbols $(c_1,...,c_m)$ with $c_i^{(N,\overline{a})}=a_i$.
 If $M$ is interpretable in $(N,\overline{a})$, for some $\overline{a} \in N^m$, we say that $M$ is interpretable in $N$ \textit{with parameters}.